 Some ETFs are complicated

-Because certain ETFs may be more complex based on their strategies or holdings, you should carefully evaluate their features, risks, benefits, and performance characteristics in comparison to your goals and expectations.
+Investors should carefully evaluate their features, risks, benefits, and performance characteristics in comparison to their goals and expectations.

 Types of ETFs.